Culture of Gujarat: Parts of the ceremony

 The groom and his family are greeted at the doors of the mandir (temple) by the bride's parents and family.
 The mother of the bride then greets and welcomes the groom and his family into her own family.
-She blesses the groom by placing a tilak (red dot) on his forehead.
+She blesses the groom by placing a tilak (a red dot) on his forehead.
 The groom is then led to the mandap, where the wedding ceremony will take place.